dougmellon/blog/content/posts/mls-api.md

     - home_xg:

-Note (*): Currently digging into the best way to solve this with the data format
+Note: Currently digging into the best way to solve this with the data format